DFE-Digital/early-years-foundation-reform/adr/0014-microsoft-defender-for-cloud.md

 **Positive:**
 - Closes ITHC findings 5.1.1 & 5.1.2 with production-grade threat detection
 - Enables anomaly detection on Key Vault access patterns (unusual locations, high-volume retrievals)
-- Enables runtime threat detection for App Service (command injection, suspicious file access)
 - Infrastructure-as-Code managed for auditability and reproducibility
 - Consistent with existing Terraform patterns

 **Neutral:**
-- Defender plans introduce ongoing monthly cost (plan pricing is published by Microsoft and may differ by agreement, currency, and pre-purchase discounts)
+- Defender for Key Vault introduces ongoing monthly cost (pricing may differ by agreement, currency, and pre-purchase discounts)
 - Alerts may take 24–48 hours to become active after deployment

 **Negative:**
-- None identified; enablement presents no functional or operational risk
+- Defender for Key Vault is intentionally not enabled in the development subscription to avoid unnecessary cost